michelp/pgsodium/README.md

 pgsodium lets you derive new secret keys from the master server secret key by id and an optional context using the [libsodium Key Derivation Functions](https://doc.libsodium.org/key_derivation).
 Key id are just `bigint` integers.
-If you know the key id and the context, you can ask the system for the derived key.
-You can now use this key to encrypt data.
+If you know the key id, key length (default 32 bytes) and the context (default 'pgsodium'), you can deterministicly generate the derived key.

+Derived keys can be used to encrypt data or as a seed for deterministicly generating keypairs using `crypto_sign_seed_keypair()` or `crypto_box_seed_keypair()`.
 If an attacker steals your database image, they cannot generate the key even if they know the key id and context without the server secret key.

 The key id can be secret or not, if you store the key id then logged in users can generate the key if they know the key length and context.